Frequently Asked Questions

 Note: This section applies to virtual students not affiliated with a Bridge to Campus learning site.
 Bridge to Campus students need not submit this agreement.

-- Students must meet the expectations of MBU class casual dress while they are participating in a virtual class session with the exception that women may wear casual slacks. (men’s dress code / women’s dress code)
+- Students must meet the expectations of MBU class casual dress while they are participating in virtual class sessions with the exception that women may wear casual slacks. (men’s dress code/women’s dress code)

 - Students are expected to attend scheduled classes.
 Absences in excess of two weeks of class meetings may result in no credit earned for the course, regardless of grades.
 See the Class Attendance Policy for specific details regarding the MBU class absence policy.

-- A qualified proctor is required by MBU policy for final exams and faculty may also require proctoring for other assessments.
-If an acceptable proctor is unavailable, the student may request access to the online proctoring service through their professor, which must be paid for by the student.
+- A qualified proctor is required by MBU policy for final exams, and faculty may also require proctoring for other assessments.
+If an acceptable proctor is unavailable, a student may request access to the online proctoring service through his or her professor, which must be paid for by the student.
 Review the full proctor requirements in the next section and plan to communicate proctor information with your instructor when requested.

 - The faculty member and course assistant must have access to a telephone number with texting capability for each student participating in a virtual class session.
 In order to support a high-quality virtual classroom experience, the instructor must be able to contact the student/supervisor during class.

 - The room in which the student is located must be free from distractions (background music, television, kitchen noise, other siblings, etc.).
-If the student is a minor, an adult (i.e. parent, teacher) must be present to supervise.
+If the student is a minor, an adult (e.g., a parent or teacher) must be present to supervise.

 - Each student participant must have a computer or tablet (with a hard drive) meeting or exceeding the following specifications:

 - A Windows 7, Windows 8, or Windows 10 computer; a Mac OS X 10.9+ computer; or an iOS or Android tablet